mkazuyuki/mssql2017/traditional.md

 6. Base Cluster Setup

-	This section describes the steps to create a cluster using EXPRESSCLUSTER Manager running on the Management Console/Client (Machine 3).
+	This chapter describes the steps to create a cluster using EXPRESSCLUSTER Manager running on the Management Console/Client (Machine 3).

 	Verify JRE v.1.5.0.6 or newer is installed on the Management Console/Client (Machine 3).
 If necessary, install JRE by performing the following steps: